Of all the projects that appeared in RTV&H,

 back bias resistor would be required.
 One option was to use a back bias

-in series with the earthy end of the EHT winding; 30V lost from 2000V being
+resistor in series with the earthy end of the EHT winding; 30V lost from

-totally insignificant.
-In fact, I had plans to go one better and use a
+2000V being totally insignificant.
+In fact, I had plans to go one better

-30V VDR instead of an ordinary resistor.
-The other option was to make use
+and use a 30V VDR instead of an ordinary resistor.
+The other option was

-of the 6AQ5 grid voltage, as it is working in class C. The grid current
+to make use of the 6AQ5 grid voltage, as it is working in class C. The

-is quite high, resulting in about -60V across the 47K resistor.
-By decoupling
+grid current is quite high, resulting in about -60V across the 47K resistor.

 One final trick I used was to get a free